MicrosoftDocs/dynamics-365-ai/ai-docs/sales/who-knows-whom.md

 ---
-title: "Who Knows Whom in Dynamics 365 Sales Insights | MicrosoftDocs"
+title: "Who Knows Whom in Sales Insights | MicrosoftDocs"
-description: "how to get introduced to a lead in Dynamics 365 Sales Insights." ms.date: 10/31/2018 ms.custom: ms.topic: article
+description: "Use who knows whom to quickly identify colleagues within your organization who can introduce you to a lead or contact." ms.date: 10/31/2018 ms.custom: ms.topic: article